 Woodward Avenue was paved in its entirety in 1916.

 The first three-color, four-way traffic light was created by a Detroit police officer, William Potts, in 1920.

-Michigan State Police records show there were more than 55,000 traffic accidents in Wayne County in 2017, but only 147 of them were fatal.
+Michigan State Police records show there were more than 245,000 traffic accidents in 2020, but 1,083 of them were fatal.